-Although larger than average with its 42 mm in diameter, the Eterna KonTiki Date (ref.
-1220.41.63.1183) is still quite elegant and lean and would look really great on a hand of a guy who spends three nights a week in a gym while keeping a low-carb diet.
+Larger than average with its 42 mm in diameter, the 2009 Eterna KonTiki Date (ref.
+1220.41.63.1183) is still elegant and lean and will look great on a hand of a guy who spends three nights a week in a gym while keeping a low-carb diet.

 Named after Thor Heyerdahl’s most famous raft, the KonTiki line represents the ‘sports’ branch in the Swiss brand’s current collection of inexpensive mechanical watches.
-The refreshed model, which is coming in a stainless steel case, is essentially an affordable version of the last year’s KonTiki Anniversary that was presented in a gorgeous red gold body.
+The refreshed model, which is coming in a stainless steel case, is essentially an affordable version of the last year’s KonTiki Anniversary that came in a gorgeous red-gold body.

 Although much cheaper, the KonTiki Date with its stainless steel body and the elegantly styled white dial with blue triangular hour markers and Arabic numerals looks even more appealing than the Anniversary model.
 While the former is graphic and modern, the latter was fussy and archaic.